VILLASframework/node/doc/Configuration.md

 #### `name` *(integer)*

-By default the `name` of a S2SS instance is equalt to the hostname of the machine it is running on.
+By default the `name` of a VILLASnode instance is equalt to the hostname of the machine it is running on.
 Some node types are using this name to identify themselves agains their remotes.
 An example is the `ngsi` node type which adds a metadata attribute `source` to its updates.

 ## Nodes

-The node section is a **directory** of nodes (clients) which are connected to the S2SS instance.
+The node section is a **directory** of nodes (clients) which are connected to the VILLASnode instance.
 The directory is indexed by the name of the node:

     nodes = {